Biosecurity emergency management

 Recovery measures are dependent on the type and scale of a biosecurity emergency.

-In Victoria, the State Emergency Relief and Recovery Plan facilitates collaboration between all agencies and organisations responsible for supporting the relief and recovery of communities that have been affected by emergencies in Victoria.
-This forms Part 4 of the Emergency Management Manual Victoria.
+For Agriculture Victoria, the State Emergency Management Plan, the Animal, Plant, Marine and Environment Biosecurity Sub Plan, and the Victorian Emergency Animal Welfare Plan facilitate collaboration between all agencies and organisations responsible for supporting the relief and recovery of communities that have been affected by emergencies in Victoria.